 There are four steps to creating a simple business budget.
 Remember, your budget should be simple and easy to stick to.
 You can think about it as a diet.
 If your business budget or diet is overly complex and ambitious, you probably won’t stick to it.

 First, you will need to predict how much money your company is likely to make next year.
 You should base this on past financial reports.
+Consider all potential income streams, not just traditional sales.

 - Variable Expenses